gbl08ma/eigenmath/newREADME.md

 To install, connect the Prizm calculator to the computer with a miniUSB<->USB cable.
 On the calculator, press F1 when a pop-up appears on the screen.
 Wait for the USB connection to be established.
 When it's finished, your Prizm will appear on your computer as if it were a pendisk.

-Copy "eigenmath.g3a" to the root folder of the "pendisk" (i.e., out of any folders but inside the pendisk; if necessary, overwrite the existing file) and safely remove it.
+Copy "eigenmath.g3a" to the root folder of the "pendisk" (i.e., out of any folders but inside the pendisk; if necessary, overwrite the existing file).

+If you also have a "eigensup.txt" file  - this is the "startup script" we'll explain in detail, later - you can copy it too, but to a different folder:

+ - On the "pendisk", create the folder "@EIGEN" (must be all-caps);
+ - Copy the "eigensup.txt" file to that folder you created.

 Wait for the calculator to finish "updating the Main Memory".
 When it does, you should notice a new Main Menu item, called "Eigenmath".

 The first time you run Eigenmath you'll be shown a welcome message.
 See Usage instructions.